The e-Conomy Southeast Asia 2024 Report with Sapna Chadha, Fock Wai Hoong & Florian Hoppe

 Bernard Leong: You know, it’s interesting—before reading this report, most reports seemed focused on “resetting expectations.”
 But with this one, I didn’t feel the need for that; instead, it just calls for the patience to let growth unfold.
 So, that brings me to my closing question: What’s the outlook, and what would success look like for Southeast Asia as a region over the next decade?

-Sapna Chadha: I think what’s most notable is that profitability and growth aren’t coming at the expense of each other, and we see digital businesses in this region doing a fantastic job.
+Sapna Chadha: What’s most notable is that profitability and growth aren’t coming at the expense of each other, and we see digital businesses in this region doing a fantastic job.
 I’m confident this trend will continue.
 This means that as the fundamentals strengthen, we’ll see greater digital inclusion, which has been a longstanding goal.
 We’re at a pivotal moment where supportive practices and regulations are helping businesses become more efficient and enabling them to expand into new areas.
 The region’s digital-savvy consumers are also driving new models, like video commerce, which can further boost digital inclusion.

 Florian Hoppe: For me, one key success metric in the next five to ten years would be achieving a deeper level of regional integration, particularly at the ASEAN level.
 Southeast Asia may not become the European Union, but we’re interdependent, and greater collaboration—such as cross-border payment systems and sector integration—would be a huge win.
 This would raise Southeast Asia’s global profile and help build champions that can compete beyond our borders and make a global impact.